zusizusi/autoware.universe/perception/autoware_traffic_light_arbiter/README.md

 ## TrafficLightArbiter

 A node that merges traffic light/signal state from image recognition and external (e.g., V2X) systems to provide to a planning component.
+Merging is only applied to `elements` in the `TrafficLightGroup` msg, not to `predictions`.

 ### Signal Match Validator